Provable Robust Watermarking for AI-Generated Text: Experiment

 \section{Experiment}

-In this section, we aim to conduct experiments to demonstrate the performance of watermark detection, the quality of watermarked text, and the robustness against various attacking schemes, as compared to the baseline method.
+In this section, we aim to conduct experiments to evaluate watermark detection performance, watermarked text quality, and robustness against attacks compared to the baseline.
+Additional experiment results including different parameters, white-box attacks, scaled language models, etc. are deferred to Appendix \ref{sec:appendix_exp}.